Heaven's Gate (religious group): Belief system

 Scholars disagree over whether the theology of Heaven's Gate is fundamentally either New Age or Christian in nature.
 Benjamin Zeller has argued that the theology of Heaven's Gate was primarily rooted in Evangelicalism but it also had New Age elements.
 Scholars have described the theology of Heaven's Gate as a mixture of Christian millenarianism, New Age, and ufology, and as such it has been mainly characterized as a UFO religion.

 The group adopted the ancient astronaut hypothesis, which was prominent at the time of the group's formation due to the then-recent publication of works like Erich von Däniken's Chariots of the Gods?.
 The term "ancient astronauts" is used to refer to various forms of the concept that extraterrestrials visited Earth in the distant past.
 Applewhite and Nettles took part of this concept and taught it as the belief that "aliens planted the seeds of current humanity millions of years ago, and have to come to reap the harvest of their work in the form of spiritually evolved individuals who will join the ranks of flying saucer crews.
 Only a select few members of humanity will be chosen to advance to this transhuman state.
 The rest will be left to wallow in the spiritually poisoned atmosphere of a corrupt world."
-Only individuals who joined Heaven's Gate, follow Applewhite and Nettle's belief system, and make the sacrifices required by membership would be allowed to escape human suffering.
+Only individuals who joined Heaven's Gate, followed Applewhite and Nettles's belief system, and made the sacrifices required for membership would be allowed to escape human suffering.

 Paralleling the beliefs of ancient astronaut theorists like Däniken, Heaven's Gate interpreted the Bible as recording events of extraterrestrial contact.

 Initially, recruits had been told that they would be biologically and chemically transformed into extraterrestrial beings and would be transported aboard a spacecraft, which would come to Earth and take them to heaven – the "Next Level".
 When Bonnie Lou Nettles (Ti) died of cancer in 1985, the group's doctrine was confounded because Nettles was "chosen" by the Next Level to be a messenger on Earth, yet her body had died instead of leaving physically to outer space.
 Their belief system was then revised to include the leaving of consciousness from the body as equivalent to leaving the Earth in a spacecraft.